Elzawawy/mips-processor-simulator/pipelined/README.md

 ## Implementation Steps

-1. The Datapath and control signals as shown in the first figure above supports the following instructions only (lw, sw, and, or, add, sub, beq, addi).
+1. The Datapath and control signals as shown in the figure above supports the following instructions only (lw, sw, and, or, add, sub, beq, addi).

 2. We then add extendibility of (j jumpAdr) operation by using a 3-input mux instead of a 2-input mux and allowing an extra bus to follow through the PC register.
 This requires that the control select signal of that mux to be 2 bits wide instead of 1 bit wide to select 10 in case of the jump address bus.